Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 Longitudinal and Transverse Leaf Spring Rear End Suspension

-Longitudinal leaf spring and coil spring rear end suspensions are widely used in modern vehicles.
-Transverse leaf spring rear end suspension is used in conjunction with the Hotchkiss drive, the leaf springs must be made strong and resilient enough to transmit the driving thrust and torque to resist sideways, in addition, to hold the spring weight of the body.
+Longitudinal leaf springs and coil spring rear-end suspensions are widely used in modern vehicles.
+Transverse leaf spring rear-end suspension is used in conjunction with the Hotchkiss drive, the leaf springs must be made strong and resilient enough to transmit the driving thrust and torque to resist sideways, in addition, to holding the spring weight of the body.

 Longitudinal Leaf Spring Rear End Suspension

-The spring weight is kept as less as possible, in order to improve the side of the vehicle.
-Because the springs do not generally support the wheels, rims, tyres, brakes and rear axles, the weight of these parts is called the spring weight.
-The spring is clamped the rear-axle housing by U-bolts, its every end is pivoted to the frame, by means of eyes formed in the ends of the longest leaf.
+The spring weight is kept as less as possible, to improve the side of the vehicle.
+Because the springs do not generally support the wheels, rims, tires, brakes, and rear axles, the weight of these parts is called the spring weight.
+The spring is clamped to the rear-axle housing by U-bolts, and its every end is pivoted to the frame, using eyes formed at the ends of the longest leaf.

 Leaf Spring Rear End Suspension

-One end of the long leaf is secured to the front hanger by a bolt and the other end to the rear hanger by spring shackles.
+One end of the longleaf is secured to the front hanger by a bolt and the other end to the rear hanger by spring shackles.
 Both the hangers are bolted to the frame.
 The spring elongates in compression and shortens in expansion.
-This change in length of the spring is compensated by a shackle.
+This change in the length of the spring is compensated by a shackle.

 At the middle position of the spring length, the rebound clips are placed.
 They are loose enough to permit the leaves to slide on the other, and yet tight enough to permit the leaves together when the spring rebounds.
 The spring eyes are usually provided with bushings or some anti-friction material, such as bronze or rubber.